zowe/docs-site/docs/troubleshoot/troubleshoot-apiml-error-codes.md

 ### ZWEAG182E

   SSL Misconfiguration, z/OSMF is not accessible.
-Message: %s Please verify the following:
+Please verify the following: \n
-  - CN (Common Name) and z/OSMF hostname have to match.
+  - CN (Common Name) and z/OSMF hostname have to match.\n
-  - Certificate is expired
+  - Certificate is expired\n
-  - TLS version match
+  - TLS version match\n
-  - z/OSMF server certificate is trusted in Zowe's truststore Enable debugging to see further details in stack trace
+Enable debugging to see further details in stack trace